liliya0226/Mobile-Application-Development-Project/README.md

 ### Member 1: Mingxi Li

-- Implement the functionality of Nutris screen.
+- Implemented the functionality of Nutris screen.
   - Users can navigate through different dates using the calendar on the Nutri screen to add or review their nutritional records.
 - Created a new introductory screen that welcomes users and provides a quick overview of the app’s features.